Suspending a sentence as an alternative to immediate custody

 All Contents > Sentencing Home > How Sentencing Works > Maximum Sentences > Prison Sentences > Suspended Sentences > Community Orders

-Suspended sentences are custodial sentences, but rather than the defendant serving the sentence immediately, it is suspended on condition that the defendant commits no further offences and abides by any requirements that the court chooses to attach.
+“A suspended sentence is a custodial sentence, but with the custodial element suspended for a specified period on condition that the defendant commits no further offences and abides by any requirements that the court chooses to attach. ”

 On this page …